 A pen name is a huge part of a writer's identity.I know great writers who have a completely different name for different genres within which they write, yet for me I know I've made the right choice.

-Kate's addiction to kitties, music and all things bookish is well documented so you have been warned.
-Should you remain undeterred, do come on in and read all about her dalliances with the outside world as someone living with chronic illness and the wonders of imagined worlds within.
+Kate's addictions to music, cats and all things bookish are well documented so you have been warned.
+Should you remain undeterred, do come on in and read all about life as a mum, writer and activist living with chronic illness and the wonders of her imagined worlds within.

 Sunday, August 03, 2014